-Matt helps individuals, families and teams reimagine and articulate their stories, awakening new perspectives on the past and new visions for the future.
-He is an award-winning writer, creator, storyteller, and teacher with decades of experience in theater, television, and podcasts.
-His writing for children, including programs on Netflix and Spotify by DreamWorks Animation and Moonbug Entertainment, celebrates differences and elevates kindness, compassion and thoughtfulness.
-Matt is visually impaired and is currently developing a preschool animated series with a visually impaired protagonist that introduces kids to mindfulness meditation.
+Outside of Lovins Group, Matt is an award-winning writer and teacher with decades of experience in theater, television, and podcasts.
+His writing for children, including programs on Netflix and Spotify by DreamWorks Animation and Moonbug Entertainment, celebrates differences and elevates kindness, compassion, thoughtfulness, and emotional literacy.
+Matt is visually impaired and his work often centers around characters with disabilities.

-For 20 years, he served as Managing Director of the family business that he co-founded, an award-winning non-profit physical theater ensemble based in New York City called Blessed Unrest.
-As a playwright, he has won multiple awards including the 2018 New York Innovative Theatre Award for Outstanding Play and First Prize at the Secondo Theatre Festival (Switzerland).
-His eleven full-length plays have been performed in New York City, across the country, and on international tours (in collaboration with Teatri Oda of Kosovo).
-He has taught numerous workshops to students from elementary school to university graduate level, earning a Special Commendation from the Kennedy Center American College Theatre Festival.
+For 20 years, he served as Managing Director of the family business that he co-founded, an award-winning non-profit physical theater ensemble based in New York City.
+As a playwright, he has won multiple awards including the New York Innovative Theatre Award for Outstanding Play (twice) and First Prize at the Secondo Theatre Festival (Switzerland).
+His eleven full-length plays have been performed in New York City, across the country (including at Seattle Children’s Theatre next fall), and on international tours (in collaboration with Teatri Oda of Kosovo).
+He has taught theater and mindfulness workshops to students from elementary school to university graduate level, earning a Special Commendation from the Kennedy Center American College Theatre Festival.
 As a performer, he has appeared extensively Off-Broadway, on international tours, and on stage at The Moth storytelling events.
 He is a graduate of Clemson University, was selected as a 2022 RespectAbility Lab fellow, and owes much of who he is to the sea turtles of Costa Rica.

 “How we connect with others is a skill that we can improve.
 We can learn to more clearly express our truths, and to more openly receive and respond to whatever comes our way.”